meltoner/agrofelis/README.md

 ## The Potential

 The technologies that could be incorporated on an Agricultural Vehicle could include implements such as
 - Grass Cutter/lawn mower a frequent and necessary application in Orchards
-- Turbine Sprayers usefull both in orchards and veggetable cultivations for either pesticide or water soluble fertilizer
+- Turbine Sprayers useful both in orchards and vegetable cultivation for either pesticide or water soluble fertilizer
-- Fog Sprayers for greater reach in dense folliage and also antifreeze protection with glycerin oil
+- Fog Sprayers for greater reach in dense foliage and also antifreeze protection with glycerin oil
 - Fertilizer Casting, a copious job that must be done in both orchards and vegetables
 - Sensor Suite for Plant disease diagnosis
-- Robotic Picking Arm Base & Power Hub, for low cultivations and also Green houses
+- Robotic Picking Arm Base & Power Hub, for low cultivation and also Green houses
 - Tethered Drone Base & Power Hub, fruit picking for trees (see Tevel as an example)

 The technologies that could be incorporated on an Public Safety Vehicle could include applications like
 - Fire fighting Gear Carrier
 - Standoff Water Cannon Base
-- Tethered Drone Base & Power Hub, for Surveilance and Communications in large area fires
+- Tethered Drone Base & Power Hub, for Surveillance and Communications in large area fires
-- Sensor Suite for patrolling and surveilance
+- Sensor Suite for patrolling and surveillance

 The potential of having the ability to produce an open soursed Base Robotic Vehicle for a variety of applications and tools offers significant versatility.